-After you have set the signature algorithm with one of the two processes below, AD FS signs the tokens for Office 365 relying party trust with SHA256.
-You don't need to make any extra configuration changes, and this change has no impact on your ability to access Office 365 or other Azure AD applications.
+After you have set the signature algorithm with one of the two processes below, AD FS signs the tokens for Microsoft 365 relying party trust with SHA256.
+You don't need to make any extra configuration changes, and this change has no impact on your ability to access Microsoft 365 or other Azure AD applications.

 AD FS management console

 - Open the AD FS management console on the primary AD FS server.

 - Expand the AD FS node and click Relying Party Trusts.